-4.4.1 Relocation of Waiver participants.
+4.4.3.
+Relocation of Waiver Participants.
 Relocation of waiver participants may be needed due to a setting's inability to come into compliance with the new standards, or a setting is deemed by CMS through the heightened scrutiny process to not be home and community-based.
 SCDHHS will utilize the following procedures to transition participants in those settings to an appropriate setting.
 Each participant will have an individualized transition plan that is designed to meet their needs.
 These procedures may change to best meet the needs of the waiver participants.

 Relocation of waiver participants in non-compliant Adult Day Health Care settings.

 SCDHHS would identify all participants authorized to receive services from the provider of the non-compliant setting.
 The appropriate area offices and/or agencies would be notified of the status of the setting as non-compliant.
 Additionally, the participants' case managers would be informed of the status of the setting as non-compliant so that they could reach out to their participants to inform them of the setting's status change.
-Case managers would provide the participants with a list of other available, compliant providers from which they can choose.
-Once a participant chooses a provider, the case manager can then make a referral and process an authorization for that participant for the new provider.
+Case managers would provide the participants with a list of other available, compliant providers from which they can choose or a participant can explore alternative service options with the case managers to meet their needs.
+Once a participant chooses a provider or decides on an alternative service option, the case manager can then make a referral and process an authorization for that participant for the new provider.